MaryAnnN28/ruby-project-guidelines/README.md

 - Check out LeBron James in Player Stats (1.
 Select Los Angeles Lakers in Teams, 2.
 Find Lebron in Players)

+## Installation Instructions

+1. Fork and clone this repository. (https://github.com/MaryAnnN28/ruby-project-guidelines)
+2. Run 'bundle install' in terminal
+3. ????
+4. ?????

 ### Project Resources
 1. API integration: We utilized [RapidAPI](https://rapidapi.com/marketplace), which is the world's largest API marketplace, with over 20,000 APIs, allowing you easily find and test the APIs that are perfect for your project.
 2. Review of analytics & stats: [NBA.com](https://www.nba.com)
 3. Review of analytics & stats: [Basketball-reference](https://www.basketball-reference.com)
+4. *ANDRES TO ADD MP3 RESOURCES??**

 ### Project Requirements
 1. Access a Sqlite3 Database using ActiveRecord.
 2. Minimum of three models
     - Must include one join model
     - Must have a many-to-many relationship
 3. Must seed database using data collected either from a CSV, a website by scraping, or an API.
 4. Must have a minimum of four(4) ***user stories*** to help explain how a user will interact with app.
 5. Models should have methods that answer interesting questions about the data.
 For example, if you've collected info about movie reviews, what is the most popular movie?
 What movie has the most reviews?